Carbon Fiber in Aircraft

 Then RobbJack took on the challenge.

-OUR SOLUTION: THE SOLID PCD-TIPPED W-POINT DRILL, DESIGNED SPECIFICALLY FOR CARBON FIBER COMPOSITES
+OUR SOLUTION: THE SINGLE SHOT PCD-TIPPED 135°/ 20° 8 FACET TIP, DESIGNED SPECIFICALLY FOR CARBON FIBER COMPOSITES

 This powerful, newly developed tool had all the features needed to do the job right, including:

-- A solid polycrystalline diamond tip that outperforms diamond coating in materials with high plastic content, maintaining its edge longer
+- A polycrystalline diamond tip that outperforms diamond coating in materials with high plastic content, is a much sharper tool, and maintaining its edge longer

 - A sharp outer edge that cleanly shears the material without delamination, uncut fibers or fiber pullout